Arctic readiness tested with cold-weather exercise

 |Downloads:

-This work, Arctic readiness tested with cold-weather exercise [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arctic readiness tested with cold-weather exercise, by Katie Nelson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT